IlyaSemenov/node-data-cleaner/packages/data-cleaner/README.md

 ### Cleaners

-A _cleaner_ is any function that follows the contract:
+_Cleaner_ is any function that follows the contract:

 ```js
 function cleaner(value, context) {